tomjdickson/PowerBI-Data-Collector/README.md

 * username - Office 365 Email
 * password - Office 365 Password
 * dashboardURL - PowerBI Dashboard URL
 * Selector - Selector in-which contains your information (Default is '.tileContain li').
-This is the parent div element for all the data you are waiting to select.
+This is the parent div element for all the data you are wanting to select.